OpenFreeEnergy/gufe/news/pydantic_changes.rst

 **Changed:**

 * system generator setting ``nonbonded_cutoff`` no longer attempts to coerce ambiguous inputs to ``unit.nanometer``.
 Instead, a length unit is required, e.g. ``2.2 * unit.nanometer`` or ``"2.2 nm"``.
+* system generator setting ``nonbonded_method`` now is case sensitive and must be one of ``"CutoffNonPeriodic", "CutoffPeriodic", "Ewald", "LJPME", "NoCutoff", "PME"``.

 **Deprecated:**